piyushbig/python-tic-tac-toe-game/README.md

 display_board(board)

-#NEXT we will define a function who take input from the plyer and assign their markers to 'x' or 'o'
+"""NEXT we will define a function who take input from the plyer and assign their markers to 'x' or 'o'"""

 def player_input():

     marker = ''

     while marker !='x' and marker !='o':